sensuikan1973/pedax/README.md

 ### Architecture

-The technical point of pedax is that pedax needs to call _expensive_ _native(C)_ logic such as computing evaluation value.
+The technical point of pedax is as follows.

+- pedax needs to call _Expensive_ _Native(C)_ logic such as computing evaluation value.
+- _Native(C)_ logic needs allocated large data.
+It's desirable to daemonize _Native(C)_ process on background.

-I have to use [isolate](https://dart.dev/guides/language/concurrency) with ffi([libedax4dart](https://github.com/sensuikan1973/libedax4dart)) skillfully to achieve _seamless non-blocking_ UI.
+So, I have to use [isolate](https://dart.dev/guides/language/concurrency) with ffi([libedax4dart](https://github.com/sensuikan1973/libedax4dart)) skillfully to achieve _seamless non-blocking_ UI.

 ```mermaid
 %% https://mermaid-js.github.io/mermaid/#/sequenceDiagram